Clayton Hickman: Scriptwriting

 As a writer, Hickman has contributed to Big Finish's Doctor Who range of audios and short story collections in collaboration with Gareth Roberts.
 The most notable of the contributions were The One Doctor (2001) and Bang-Bang-a-Boom!
 (2002).
 Also with Roberts he co-wrote From Raxacoricofallapatorius with Love, the 2009 Comic Relief mini-episode of The Sarah Jane Adventures.
 The following year, both Hickman and Roberts were given a full script commission.
 This commission eventually became Goodbye, Sarah Jane Smith the two-part finale to the fourth season, transmitted on 15 and 16 November 2010.
 A further collaboration between Hickman and Roberts for the fifth season of The Sarah Jane Adventures had reached script stage when news of Elisabeth Sladen's illness reached the production team and work was halted.

-Hickman was one of the writers for the first series of Russell T Davies' 2012 CBBC drama Aliens vs Wizards.
+Hickman was one of the writers for the first series of Russell T Davies' 2012 CBBC drama Wizards vs Aliens.
 This was his first solo TV writing credit.